KarenEnfield/traffik/README.md

 # traffik

-traffik is a network traffic generator
+Traffik is a network traffic generator

-Traffik allows the creation of clients that send messages to servers, and the creation of servers that respond to clients.

-Clients and servers may be created that send and respond to one another!
+Traffik creates clients that send periodic messages to urls, and  servers that respond to requests, as determined by a predefined JSON file.
+Clients and servers may also be created by Traffik that send and respond to one another!

-Clients and Servers are configured by json definitions.

-Clients may be configured to send a fixed number of messages, or indefinitely at a specified rate.
+Clients may be configured to send a fixed or indefinite number of messages at a predefined rate.

-Servers may be configured to respond with an fixed html page, a randomized return page of a fixed length of bytes, or with an http error code.
+Servers may be configured to respond with an either fixed html page, a randomized return page of a fixed length of bytes, or with an http error code.

-Servers may be also configured to either run indefinitely, or for a specified amount of time, or until an inactivity timeout has been met.
+Servers may be also configured to either run indefinitely, or for a specified amount of time, or until an inactivity timeout has been reached.

-In C++ build, default traffik runs a server on 8080 indefinitely, and a client is created that sends 10 messages to server at 127.0.0.1:8080
+In C++ version of Traffik, default traffik runs a server on 8080 indefinitely, and a client is created that sends 10 messages to server at 127.0.0.1:8080, unless a TFK_CONFIG environment variable specifies a JSON file to customize the list of clients and servers

-In Go build, default traffic is obtained through predefined go/input/data json files (included)

-This assumes a TFK_CONFIG environment variable has not been set.
+In Go build, default traffic is obtained through 2 predefined go/input/data json files (included), unless TFK_CONFIG environment variable specifies a JSON file to customize the list of clients and servers.

 ## Configuration